-It is in this context of celebration and regeneration of youth and community volunteer efforts for heritage that we are pleased to launch the Call for Projects for the 'World Heritage Volunteers - Working on the Future'.
-We look forward to welcoming historic partners and new actors to be part of the renewed activities that make this dedicated community a solid pillar to sustain all future work for World Heritage conservation, preservation and awareness work around the world.
+It is in this context of empowerment of youth and to pursue the volunteer efforts for heritage from the past years, that we are pleased to launch the Call for Projects for the 'World Heritage Volunteers 2025 - Working on the Future'.

+We look forward to welcoming historic partners and new actors to be part of the activities that make this dedicated community a solid pillar to sustain all future work for World Heritage conservation, preservation and awareness work around the world.

-This Call is an invitation for organisations and institutions to apply for the WHV 2023 Campaign with their proposed projects, and implement action camps, ideally between April and October 2023, in their communities.
+This Call is an invitation for organisations and institutions to apply for the WHV 2025 Campaign with their proposed projects, and implement action camps, ideally between April and December 2025, in their communities.
 The proposed projects should help build stronger cooperation and valorise the engagement of local communities and young people at UNESCO World Heritage sites, through their rich field activities and intercultural encounters; in line with the goals of the World Heritage Volunteers Initiative, they should aim to: